Do you want to write a book and make money from it?

 This is an effective way of easily maximizing your publicity especially if they have a large audience.
 If other authors also ask you to support their book on your network, accept it.
 When it’s time to promote your book, you need all the help you can get.

 There you have it.
 The steps on how to come up with a book idea that will sell.
-If you don’t know how to rate it, no worries if you’re using the KDP Rocket.
+If you don’t know how to rate it, no worries if you’re using the Publisher Rocket.
 It takes care of that data– delivered fresh and generate a competitive score for you.

 Just like training for the military, when it comes to strategizing your book idea, you need to arm yourself with stealth tactics, lots of practice and testing out.
-And before you know it, you’re battle-ready to put your books out there and eliminate your rivals— because KDP Rocket is your best all-out weapon for that.
+And before you know it, you’re battle-ready to put your books out there and eliminate your rivals— because Publisher Rocket is your best all-out weapon for that.